R-ArcGIS/arcgislayers/README.md

 - Read Imagery as `SpatRaster` from `{terra}`
 - Read Feature Services as `sf` objects
 - Publish {sf} objects and data.frame’s as Feature Services
-- Download attachments from Survey123
+- Query and download attachments from Survey123

 ## Installation